RosaleeKnight/RosaleeKnight/README.md

 ### 👋 Welcome to my profile

 I'm new to IT and Web Design.
 I started learning Jan 2022 with the Odin Project.
 I'm currently working several professional certificates as well as learning the MERN Stack.
+<p> You can see what I'm currently up to at https://github.com/RosaleeKnight/project-list </p>

 -----